JustinHuPrime/StackLang/README.md

 # StackLang Programming Language

 A stack-oriented programming language with an interpreter implemented in C++.
-This language is heavily inspired by the DrRacket xSL teaching languages and HP's RPL.
+This language is heavily inspired by the HtDP xSL teaching languages and HP's RPL.

-## Getting Started

-A StackLang interpreter has been implemented in C++.
-This interpreter is built using the C++17 standard, and compiled using g++.
-However, this project should be able to be built on any system.
-The included makefile is set up to compile the interpreter on a Linux/Unix-like system using g++.
-For a complete language reference, see the [documentation pages](https://justinhuprime.github.io/StackLang/index.html).

-### Prerequisites

-StackLang requires:

-* ncurses
-* gmpxx

-### Building

-To build ncurses, edit the makefile to specify the correct commands for removing files, making a directory, and invoking your chosen compiler.
-Afterwards, run `make` or `make all`.
-This should generate a file named `stacklang` in the same directory as the makefile.
+* For a complete language reference, see the [documentation pages](https://justinhuprime.github.io/StackLang/index.html).
+* For instructions on compiling the interpreter, see the file [INSTALLING](https://justinhuprime.github.io/StackLang/index.html).

 ## Contact Info

 StackLang is written by [Justin Hu](mailto:justin.hu@alumni.ubc.ca).
 See the [contact info](https://justinhuprime.github.io/StackLang/index.html#about) in the documentation pages.

 *TODO: MOVE EVERYTHING AFTER HERE TO DOCUMENTATION PAGES*